-Heading out into the desert for a day is a must-do on any Dubai day trip tick list.
+Heading out into the desert for a day is a must-do on any Dubai day trip checklist.
 There are plenty of opportunities for safaris and excursions into the UAE's wild desert interior for those seeking a taste of adventure.
-Camel trekking is the more traditional transport option, with more opportunities to simply experience the quiet beauty of this harsh landscape, but 4WD safaris can get you further away from the city and allow you to see a wider area.
+Camel trekking is the more traditional transport option, with more opportunities to simply experience the quiet beauty of this harsh landscape, but 4WD safaris can get you farther away from the city and allow you to see a wider area.

-Most tours out of Dubai include visiting and driving through the huge dunes not far from the city for some adrenalin-fueled activity.
+Most tours out of Dubai include visiting and driving through the huge dunes not far from the city for some adrenaline-fueled activity.
 Dune bashing is basically a roller coaster experience in a car and is heart-in-the-mouth exciting when speeding full tilt down a huge wave of sand.
-For travelers with a thirst for adventure, there are more options for sandy thrill-seeking, with many safari operators now offering sandboarding (surfing on sand) and quad biking on the dunes as well.
+For travelers with a thirst for adventure, there are more options for sandy thrill-seeking, with many safari operators now offering sand boarding (surfing on sand) and quad biking on the dunes as well.

 - Read More: